koopjs/koop-cli/README.md

   --route-prefix  add a prefix to all of a registered routes            [string]

 Options:
-  --config        specify the plugin configuration in JSON              [string] --add-to-root   add the given configuration to the app root configuration
+  --local         add a plugin from a local path                      [string] --config        specify the plugin configuration in JSON              [string] --add-to-root   add the given configuration to the app root configuration
                                                       [boolean] [default: false]